 7. Teacher Subsystem

 The Teacher subsystem manages the profiles and points of each teacher.
-They can view or change their profile and complete assessments using the assessment subsystem.
-They can also be assigned game elements (e.g. points, badges) by the game elements subsystem.
+They can view or change their profile and upload Type 1 Activities using the activity subsystem.
+They can also be assigned rewards (e.g. trophies, badges) by the Reward subsystem.

 7.1 Activity Diagram